huland/logseq-notes/pages/reactjs.md

 - What is React all about?
-	- Displays HTML
+	- displays HTML
-	- Changes that HTML when the user does something
+	- changes that HTML when the user does something
-- We tell react to